microsoftgraph/ios-objectivec-snippets-rest-sample/README.md

      > Important: You will also need to ensure your Azure subscription is bound to your Office 365 tenant.
 To do this see the Active Directory team's blog post, [Creating and Managing Multiple Windows Azure Active Directories](http://blogs.technet.com/b/ad/archive/2013/11/08/creating-and-managing-multiple-windows-azure-active-directories.aspx).
 The section **Adding a new directory** will explain how to do this.
 You can also see [Set up your Office 365 development environment](https://msdn.microsoft.com/office/office365/howto/setup-development-environment#bk_CreateAzureSubscription) and the section **Associate your Office 365 account with Azure AD to create and manage apps** for more information.

 * A client id and redirect uri values of an application registered in Azure.
-This sample must be registered and granted specific permissions for the **Office 365 unified API (preview)**.
+This sample must be registered and granted specific permissions for the **Microsoft Graph API**.
 To learn how to create this registration, see [Register your native app with the Azure Management Portal](https://msdn.microsoft.com/office/office365/howto/add-common-consent-manually).
 Next, to assign the correct permissions to the registration, see [grant proper permissions](https://github.com/OfficeDev/O365-iOS-Unified-API-Snippets/wiki/Grant-permissions-to-the-Snippets-application-in-Azure) in the repository wiki.

 ## Running this sample in Xcode